PritamChaudhari23/Software-Notes/9. Software Engineering/Good developer.md

 ---

-2.SELF LEARNING:
+SELF LEARNING:

 Daily: 1 or 2 hrs - 9 to 12 PM
 Other: 1 hr

+1. Learning - new things
+2. Core skills - Debugging, problem solving, critical, analytical thinking, being useful in a project

+- Some days when we have less work, no work or work is finished faster - First thing!!!
+Don't inform your manager!!!!
+- It's one thing to learn new technology, some udemy course, youtube, blog, chatGPT or building hobby project.
+But its completely different to contribute to ongoing production app or a project.
+- Learning, having knowledge is one thing and being able to contribute to a project is different.
+- Explore the GitHub repo of any product or library.
+To know how company or open source technology works technically.
+- Upgrading dependencies/libraries during ongoing project?
+Usually we don't upgrade to latest versions immediately, we wait for it to become stable?
+- Developers and testers must understand business requirements first.
+That is the source of knowledge for both.
+If both are on the same page only then the project can happen otherwise there will be miscommunication and conflicts between devs and QA.

 ---

-3.PRODUCTIVITY EXPECTATIONS:
+PRODUCTIVITY EXPECTATIONS:

 Working day: 8 hrs.
 Productivity: 5 hrs.

-- Three stages:
+Three stages:

-  1.Morning - before meeting - 9 to 10 AM - 1hr
+1. Morning - before meeting - 9 to 10 AM - 1hr
-  2.Afternoon - post lunch - 2 to 5 PM - 2hrs
+2. Afternoon - post lunch - 2 to 5 PM - 2hrs
-  3.Evening - post tea break - 5 to 8 PM - 2hrs
+3. Evening - post tea break - 5 to 8 PM - 2hrs

 Expectations: